manishkatyan/bbb-mp4/README.md

 **How it works?**

-When you execute `node bbb-mp4`, Chrome browser is opened in the background with the BigBlueButton playback URL in a Virtual Screen Buffer, the recording is played and the screen is recorded WEBM format.
+When you execute `node bbb-mp4 <meetingID>`, Chrome browser is opened in the background with the BigBlueButton playback URL in a Virtual Screen Buffer, the recording is played and the screen is recorded WEBM format.
 After compeltion of recording, FFMEG is used to convert to MP4 and moved to `/var/www/bigbluebutton-default/record`.
 You can change value of `copyToPath` from .env

 ##  Install